Navigating End-of-Life Conversations with Confidence

 Gallery

-Participants identified individual life milestones comprising its various highs and lows as part of the “Life Journey” activity
+Mapping various highs and lows in their lives, participants identify individual milestones that have shaped who they are as part of the “Life Journey” activity

 Community Voices